Staffordshire

 Staffordshire is hilly to the north and south.
-The southern end of the Pennines is in the north, containing part of the Peak District National Park, while the Cannock Chase AONB and part of the National Forest are in the south.
+The southern end of the Pennines is in the north, containing part of the Peak District National Park.
+The Cannock Chase AONB and parts of the National Forest and Kinver Edge are in the south.
 The River Trent and its tributaries drain most of the county.
 From its source, near Biddulph, the river flows through Staffordshire in a southwesterly direction, meeting the Sow just east of Stafford; it then meets the River Tame and turns north-east, exiting into Derbyshire immediately downstream of Burton upon Trent.

 Staffordshire contains a number of Iron Age tumuli and Roman camps, and was settled by the Angles in the sixth century; the oldest Stafford knot, the county's symbol, can be seen on an Anglian cross in the churchyard of Stoke Minster.
 The county was formed in the early tenth century, when Stafford became the capital of Mercia.
 The county was relatively settled in the following centuries, and rapidly industrialised during the Industrial Revolution, when the North Staffordshire coalfield was exploited and fuelled the iron and automobilie industries in the south of the county.
 Pottery is the county's most famous export; a limited amount is still produced in Stoke-on-Trent.